 One thing that puzzles many people is that QQ’s computer system allocates a new loan number for each loan extension or roll-over.
 But when QQ send you a letter or talk to the Ombudsman, they will only refer to the original loan.
 So you may think they are ignoring some of your loans when they say you had five but you can clearly see 12 loan numbers.
 It’s worth making this clear to the FO if they seem confused by it too.

 Sit back and wait for the 8 week point

 Lenders have 8 weeks in order to assess a complaint and very few QuickQuid or Pounds To Pocket complaints are getting any offers of refunds earlier than this.
 In fact, few complaints are getting reasonable offers at all from these two lenders!
 That’s why I’ve named them SlowQuid, because almost all cases have to go to the Ombudsman.

 If you don’t get any reply, or get a rejection, or get an inadequate offer, take your case to the Financial Ombudsman.
 The Ombudsman service is easy to use and most people find it pretty friendly.
 You don’t need help from a solicitor or a claims company, you just need to tell your own story.
 One reader whose QQ complaint was upheld by the Ombudsman commented: “My Adjudicator was amazing, I wish I could buy him a round“.

 The fact that your case was rejected doesn’t mean that it is a poor case.
 We have seen many cases where the Ombudsman upholds a case that was rejected, including one where the refund was over £5,000.

 Offered a low “goodwill” amount?

 QQ often reject the suggestion that their loans were unaffordable but make a low “goodwill offer” instead.
 Many of these cases are being upheld by the Ombudsman with payouts that are 10 or even 20 times larger.
-The highest payout I have seen more that £13,000 – that reader was originally offered only £400.
+The highest payout I have seen was more than £13,000 – that reader was originally offered only £400.